← Late Summer |

 Camera Assisted Observing

-Images live-stacked while observing & screen-captured as a single tif file, followed by a 1-click denoise in Topaz and very quick curves and levels adjustments in Photoshop.
+Images live-stacked while observing & screen-captured as a single tif file, followed by a 1-click denoise in Topaz and

 (My processing only lasts about 5 minutes max - this is all about observing, not pretty pictures!)